russellshen/MinimaLIST-Project/README.md

       I used it and rectify it, which is tedious and prone to human error.
     - Modularity is the best way to prevent errors from propagating and isolate processes from each other, achieving linkage between modules only on both terms.
-- Consequently, I froze my Medium blog as-is, and ported all of my relevant writings for the project and those immediately preceding this project into the [`/appendix`](./appendix) folder of this repository to serve as a publicly transparent archive, fully documented and with timestamps.
+- Consequently, I froze my [Medium blog](https://medium.com/@russellshen7) as-is, and ported all of my relevant writings for the project and those immediately preceding this project into the [`/appendix`](./appendix) folder of this repository to serve as a publicly transparent archive, fully documented and with timestamps.
   - I mean my forward-facing writings intended for public distribution.
 - I will still keep my Medium profile public since it acts as a timestamp marking the first time many of my project-related ideas have been publicly published on the Internet.
-- I might consider using it as a peripheral platform to divert public interest towards this GitHub repository, which will be the central and fully sufficient forward-facing presentation and backward-facing archive of my **MinimaLIST** project.
+- I might consider using it as a peripheral platform to divert public interest towards this GitHub repository, which would then be the central and fully sufficient forward-facing presentation and backward-facing archive of my **MinimaLIST** project.
 Medium might just be more familiar to non-technical audiences who might get intimidated by GitHub as a platform used to host coding projects.
 - Hence, my Medium profile will just advertise updates made to this GitHub repository instead of hosting its own content, which would be redundant, and redundancy defeats the purpose of this project to begin with.
 - For now, since I have yet to produce any article-modules, you will have to read my Medium articles in